aframevr/aframe/docs/components/hand-controls.md

 The hand-controls gives tracked hands (using a prescribed model) with animated gestures.
 It wraps the [vive-controls component][vive], which wraps the [tracked-controls component][tracked].
-It adds additional events, semantically named, and handles hand animations.
+It adds extra semantically-named events and handles hand animations.

 ## Example